 Georgia was the first Southeastern state to pass single-factor corporate tax apportionment.
 This means that in-state sales are the only relevant factor in determining the portion of taxable income to which the 6 percent corporate tax rate is applied.

 Georgia is one of a handful of states to have the highest bond ratings (AAA) from all three major municipal bond rating agencies — Moody’s, Fitch and Standard & Poor’s.

 State law mandates that Georgia continuously maintain a balanced state budget.
 And the state consistently maintains one of the nation’s lowest debt-per-capita levels.

 These professionals connect companies large and small to government and business leaders at home and abroad; represent the state’s industries at conventions and meetings worldwide; and provide a wealth of data and analysis to inform decision-making.
 Read case studies ▶

-Economic development momentum: Launched in 2011, the Georgia Competitiveness Initiative is bringing together industry and government to further strengthen Georgia’s economic development strategy.
+The Georgia Competitiveness Initiative is bringing together industry and government to further strengthen Georgia’s economic development strategy.